MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 ### Enable Shell Launcher by calling WESL_UserSetting

 1. Enable or disable Shell Launcher by calling the WESL_UserSetting.SetEnabled function in the Windows Management Instrumentation (WMI) class WESL_UserSetting.
-1. If you enable or disable Shell Launcher using WESL_UserSetting, the changes do not affect any sessions that are currently signed in; you must sign out and sign back in.
+1. If you enable or disable Shell Launcher using WESL_UserSetting, the changes don't affect any sessions that are currently signed in; you must sign out and sign back in.

 This example uses a Windows image called install.wim, but you can use the same procedure to apply a provisioning package (for more information on DISM, see [What Is Deployment Image Servicing and Management](/windows-hardware/manufacture/desktop/what-is-dism).

 ### Enable Shell Launcher using DISM

 1. Open a command prompt with administrator privileges.
-1. Copy install.wim to a temporary folder on hard drive (in the following steps, we'll assume it's called C:\\wim).
+1. Copy install.wim to a temporary folder on hard drive (in the following steps, we assume it's called C:\\wim).
 1. Create a new directory.

     ```CMD